BlakeDarrow/DarrowRecipes/source/sphinx/index.rst

 .. image:: https://img.shields.io/github/v/release/BlakeDarrow/EasyExport
     :target: https://github.com/BlakeDarrow/EasyExport/releases/latest

 Easy FBX Exporting for Blender with just a click.
 This tool allows you to not worry about settings or naming conventions, and simply hit export and forget about it.
-Using standard export options for both Unreal and Unity, this tools allows you to easily export your selected objects with the correct object name -- by default.
+Using the users custom export settings, this tools allows you to very easily define an export workflow.

 .. raw:: html